 Out Clique has been a supporter since its founding several years ago.
 Last year, their fundraiser was a huge success, providing the Poverello Center with $7,500.
 Their video work has fueled informative dialogue about our new services and helped define what is so special about Poverello.
 They helped us get the word out about the community need during COVID19.

 Palm Beach County Community Services is funding our healthy foods programming for the first time for people living with HIV in Palm Beach County.
-Under the program that begins March 2021, eligible Palm Beach County residents may participate in our accountable healthy food voucher program that provides either a Publix gift card or a Target Electronic gift card for the purchase of healthy groceries.
+Under the program that began March 2021, eligible Palm Beach County residents may participate in our accountable healthy food voucher program that provides either a Publix gift card or a Winn-Dixie gift card for the purchase of healthy groceries.
 Participants return the receipt to verify their purchase of healthy foods and if a plastic card, return it to receive another.
+Participants are also eligible for distribution of food instead, effectively receiving more food (wholesale) than paying (retail) through the gift card.

 Pride Center as our neighbor, collaborates with us on events, helps us during the week with parking and we help with parking on flea market weekends.
 We share participants, volunteers and provide referrals to Pride Center programming like HIV testing.

-Primanti Brothers steps up to the plate in more ways than one.
-Each year, they help supply turkeys for our thanksgiving groceries for participants.
+Primanti Brothers steps up to the plate in more ways than one. they’ve helped supply turkeys for our thanksgiving groceries for participants.
 They also sponsor our Bowling to Fight Hunger.

 Publix since 2017 has supported our efforts in South Florida.
 Publix Super Markets Charities Inc. granted $20,000 for us to add dependents food boxes to participants with HIV who have children.
 In 2018, we received $25,000 in additional money for our NutriKids program at our Pop Up Eat Well Center Events.
 Each year since, Publix Supermarkets Charities have supported our programming throughout South Florida.
 They assisted with COVID-19 emergency assistance to families and last year, they helped with our Pop Up Eat Well Center events held in areas of greatest vulnerability in South Florida.
 Their Supermarkets are faithful suppliers to our free breads and sweets programs.
 Their efforts have kept countless pounds of fresh high quality and healthy grains from going into the trash…instead helping to feed our neighbors.